My Little Pony: Rainbow Roadtrip: Merchandise

 A toyline collection pack tie-in, titled "Rainbow Tail Surprise", was announced at the 2019 Toy Fair in New York.
 This pack was made available in the third quarter of 2019.

 Multiple books based on the special were released, including a "Passport to Reading" Level 2 My Little Pony: Road Trip Event reader on June 25, 2019.
 In the United Kingdom, My Little Pony Annual 2020 is set for an August 8 release and My Little Pony: Essential Handbook: A Magical Guide for Everypony on September 5.

 Release

 Rainbow Roadtrip received a private screening at the Odeon Cinema theater on May 23, 2019 and premiered on June 29, 2019 on Discovery Family.
 A release on Netflix was also announced but never occurred.
+On February 7, 2025, the special was uploaded by a official My Little Pony channel on YouTube.